Squintina has been passionate about video games ever since her first Sega console. Her primary interests are JRPGs and MMORPGs.

 Can You Level Multiple Characters in Ni No Kuni: Cross Worlds?

-The Ni No Kuni mobile game's global release is out, and many players are wondering: should I bother leveling each character (class)?
+Many players of the Ni No Kuni mobile game are wondering if they should bother leveling each character (class)?

 The short answer is yes, but there are nuances that do need to be thought about.